 - Sound fire alarm. - Call 911 to report situation. - Grab 'FOOTBALL' /Vital Documentation, cell phone, and radios. - Move students clear of the building.
-Communicate by hard wire phone, bull horn, and courier. - Check to see if all teachers have all students accounted for. - Set up command post away from the concerned area. - Contact District's Superintendent's Office and Chief Emergency Officer. - Wait for emergency services (fire department, police) to arrive and advise of the situation. - If necessary, institute an Off Site Evacuation and Reunification. - Utilize School Messenger
+(1,000 feet from building structure when possible) - Communicate by bull horn and in-person communication chain. - Check to see if all teachers have all students accounted for. - Set up command post away from the concerned area. - Contact District's Superintendent's Office and Chief Emergency Officer. - Wait for emergency services (fire department, police) to arrive and advise of the situation. - If necessary, institute an Off Site Evacuation and Reunification. - Utilize the district's mass communication system.